QuantEcon/lecture-jax/_sources/opt_savings_1.md

 ```{include} _admonition/gpu.md
 ```

-In addition to what’s in Anaconda, this lecture will need the following libraries:
+In addition to JAX and Anaconda, this lecture will need the following libraries:

 ```{code-cell} ipython3
 :tags: [hide-output]